 Riding a faulty bike is a hazard that even the law does not condone.
 As a rider, you’re supposed to be mindful of not only your safety but also the safety of other road users.

 You might even be carrying someone on your bike.
 Therefore, if you’re riding a motorcycle that has faults, you’re endangering the life of that person to a large degree also.

 For instance, if your bike’s lights are not functioning properly or your brakes are faulty, it’s a huge risk.
 For this reason, you should avoid riding at night if the lights are not functioning properly.
 Otherwise, you’ll be inviting tragedy to come your way.

 Similarly, it’s hazardous to ride your motorcycle when the brakes are faulty because you’ll not be able to control your ride well.
-Thus, before you go out on the road, always make sure that your motorcycle is in a good riding condition to avoid any unfortunate incidences.
+Thus, before you go out on the road, always make sure that your motorcycle is in good riding condition to avoid any unfortunate incidents.

 Adverse Weather Conditions